Last Updated on March 6, 2023

-Of course, in a popular vacation destination like Vegas, paid parking is inevitable, but there are actually some areas with free parking.
-We have found the most up-to-date places with free parking on the Strip and downtown where you won’t end up with sticker shock from the parking fee charged.
+Of course, in a popular vacation destination like Vegas, paid parking is inevitable, but there are actually some areas with free parking!
+We have found the most up-to-date places with free parking on the Las Vegas Strip and downtown where you won’t end up with sticker shock from the parking fee charged.

 Hotels with Free Parking

 Registered hotel guests and any additional noted parties are exempt from parking fees at these establishments.
-They offer free of charge self-parking, valet parking, or both.
+They offer free-of-charge self-parking, valet, or both.

 - Circus Circus: Free self-park